The Ultimate In Birding Tours

 OUTLINE ITINERARY

-• CHRISTMAS ISLAND PRE-TOUR EXTENSION
+• CHRISTMAS ISLAND EXTENSION

 • Day 1: Midday tour start at Perth airport, Western Australia.
 Flight to Christmas Island.